oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

 <copy>
 %script
-select ai agent I want to return a smartphone case just received select ai agent Can you suggest alternative products
+select ai agent I want to return a smartphone case just received select ai agent what are some alternatives you could recommend
 </copy>
 ```